Camilochiang/ASPEN/Preparing_xavier.md

-## Preparing xavier NX
+# Preparing xavier NX
-# Goal
+## Goal
-This file have as goal to describe the software configuration for requiered for using the project ASPEN
+This file have as goal to describe the software configuration that is used in the project ASPEN

-# Content
+## Content
 1. General configuration:
 2. ROS
     1. Livox